aantron/dream/example/1-hello/README.md

 <br>

 It's the absolute minimum Dream server.
 It responds to all requests with the same text.
-At startup, it prints a message to the log, telling you where to point your browser.
-The link is clickable in many terminals.
+At startup, Dream prints a message to the log, telling you where to point your browser.
+Your terminal probably allows you to click the link.

 <pre><code><b>$ dune exec --root . ./hello.exe</b>
 08.03.21 21:17:21.471                       Running on http://localhost:8080